Aghathiyaa

-Aghathiyaa: Angels vs Devil is a 2025 Indian Tamil-language historical horror film written and directed Pa.
+Aghathiyaa: Angels vs Devil is a 2025 Indian Tamil language historical supernatural horror film written and directed Pa.
 Vijay.
-The film stars Jiiva in a dual role alongside Arjun and Raashii Khanna, while Edward Sonnenblick, Matylda, Redin Kingsley, Shah Ra, Senthil, Radha Ravi, Rohini, Charle, Indraja Shankar and others in supporting roles.
-The film is produced by Ishari K. Ganesh under his Vels Film International banner and co-produced by Aneesh Arjun Dev under Wam India.
+The film stars Jiiva in a dual role alongside Arjun Sarja and Raashii Khanna, while Edward Sonnenblick, Matylda Bajer, Redin Kingsley, Shah Ra, Senthil, Radha Ravi, Rohini, Charle, Indraja Shankar and others in supporting roles.
+It was produced by Ishari K. Ganesh under his Vels Film International banner and co-produced by Aneesh Arjun Dev under Wam India.
 The film music composed by Yuvan Shankar Raja, with cinematography handled by Deepak Kumar Padhy, and film edited by San Lokesh.
-The story revolves around a young art director (Jiiva) and his fiancee (Khanna) trapped into a haunted house, which leads them to uncover the old mysteries of 1940.
+The story revolves around a young art director (Jiiva) and his fiancée (Khanna) trapped into a haunted house, which leads them to uncover the old mysteries of 1940.

-The project was announced on 2020, but eventually shelved by the production house due to multiple issues, later on 2023, the project was officially taken over by Vels Film International.
-After a delay of four years, Aghathiyaa was released by theatrically on 28 February 2025, and received mixed reviews from both critics and audiences.
-The film emerged as a box office bomb.
+The project was announced on 2020, but eventually shelved by the production house due to multiple issues.
+Later in 2023, the project was officially taken over by Vels Film International.
+After a delay of four years, Aghathiyaa was released by theatrically on 28 February 2025, and received mixed reviews from critics.